An employer’s guide to positive discrimination

 All else aside, there are many tangible benefits of a more diverse and inclusive workplace, including improved innovation and creativity, enhanced employee performance and engagement, and reduced turnover.
 Externally, this can manifest into reputational benefits for the company, resulting in increased profitability.
 Indeed, research has shown that companies with greater gender diversity in management positions are 21% more likely to experience above-average profits, and those with more culturally and ethnically diverse executive teams were 33% more likely to see better-than-average profits.

-I’m looking to take positive action – what’s the first step?
+I'm looking to take position action – what’s the first step?

 By assessing the situation first, you will be able to demonstrate that there is a genuine occupational requirement for positive action, and as long as recruitment decisions are always based solely on merit, you will be able to avoid any suggestion of positive discrimination.
 However, as always, seeking advice from an Employment Law specialist before taking action is the safest way to avoid legal risk.